sovereignlord.ca

 And alas!
 The youngest's epiphany

-Was to give both of the steers new names
+Was to give both of the bulls new names

 And so they became Hamish & Shamish